satra/NiPyPe-Paper/nipype_paper.rst

 Comparison of different smoothing methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of the goals of NiPyPe is make comparison between different
+One of the goals of NiPyPE is make comparison between different
 parameters and algorithms easier.
 For example the Full Width Half
 Maximum (FWHM) of the smoothing kernel is usually set to an arbitrary
 value.
 Because smoothing take place in the middle of the pipeline (after
 realignment but before model estimation) it can influence all the steps
 following it.
 It would be therefore useful to branch the processing just
 before Smooth Node and run it and all its direct and indirect children
 with different FWHM.
-NiPyPe support this scenario through iterables.
+NiPyPE support this scenario through iterables.
 In
 the same matter as with subject IDs user can iterate over a set of
 FWHMs, effectively cloning relevant branches.
 A comparison between 4mm
 and 8mm FWHM with corresponding workflow is presented in Figure TODO.